PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 17:17:22
+Last updated: 2024-04-02 17:17:57
-Random Quote: Real magic in relationships means an absence of judgement of others. - Wayne Dyer
+Random Quote: Time is the wisest counsellor of all. - Pericles